The Transformers: The Movie: Release

 The Transformers: The Movie was released on August 8, 1986, to 990 screens in the United States, grossing on opening weekend.
 It opened at 14th place behind About Last Night, which had already been in theaters for five weeks.
 Its final box office gross of made it the 99th-highest-grossing film of 1986.
 In that year, Hasbro lost a total of $10 million on its two collaborations with the one-year-old and serially failing film distribution company, De Laurentiis Entertainment Group (DEG): My Little Pony: The Movie and then The Transformers: The Movie.
 Box office returns were booming across the industry, but several other small young distribution companies were similarly failing due to bulk production of many cheap films.
-Furthermore, The Transformers was reportedly "lost in an already-crowded summer lineup" including Short Circuit, Ferris Bueller's Day Off, Labyrinth, Big Trouble in Little China, The Karate Kid: Part II, Aliens, Howard the Duck, Stand by Me, Flight of the Navigator, and The Fly.
+Furthermore, The Transformers: The Movie was reportedly "lost in an already-crowded summer lineup" which included Short Circuit, Ferris Bueller's Day Off, Labyrinth, Big Trouble in Little China, The Karate Kid: Part II, Aliens, Howard the Duck, Stand by Me, Flight of the Navigator, and The Fly.

-The Transformers: The Movie was released in the United Kingdom on December 12, 1986, through Rank Film Distributors. in Japan, it was initially released on LaserDisc in 1987, and had a theatrical release through a charity showing on August 9, 1989.
+The Transformers: The Movie was released in the UK on December 12, 1986, through Rank Film Distributors.
+This release added two sets of narrations: one explaining the story in the beginning, including an opening crawl similar to that of Star Wars, and one in the ending ensuring viewers that Optimus Prime would return.
+In Japan, it was initially released on LaserDisc in 1987, and had a theatrical release through a charity showing on August 9, 1989.

+Later releases

 Across the decades, The Transformers has become a cult classic, which yielded a remastering, several home media re-releases, and more theatrical screenings.
 In September 2018, the film was screened for one night in the United States, in 450 (later increased by 300, totaling 750) theaters.